Somtico/tweeter/README.md

 # Tweeter

-Tweeter is a simple, single-page Twitter clone built as part of the Lighthouse Labs web bootcamp projects.
+Tweeter is a simple, single-page X (formerly Twitter) clone built as part of the Lighthouse Labs web bootcamp projects.
 This project focuses on developing front-end development skills using HTML, CSS, JavaScript, jQuery, and AJAX.

 ## Project Description